“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

 Stay the course.

-Live like you really believe He’ll return.
+Live like you really believe He’s coming back.

 Written by Jonathan Munson, Executive Director, RFTH